KranX/Vangers/scripting/README.md

 ## Module definition

 Standard loader will load all js files in it's own directory.
 You must proved **init** function to work with standard loader.
-Like this (echo.ts):
+Like this:

 ```ts
 import vss from "./vss";